leonardomagalhaes21/feup-FSI/CTF12.md

 ## Result

-When we ran our script, it successfully decrypted the ciphertext, revealing the flag: flag{ibufohqujsxcszgy}.
+When we ran our script, it successfully decrypted the ciphertext, revealing the flag: *flag{ibufohqujsxcszgy}*

 ## Questions